YOU ARE EXPLORING

 The Indiana Center for AIDS Research (CFAR) is increasing collaborative research in all aspects of HIV/AIDS prevention and care throughout Indiana.
 Investigators at this Center are pursuing novel methods to improve access to care for all persons living with HIV/AIDS, improve retention in care and adherence to treatment, reduce comorbidities for those living with HIV, prevent new infections, increase community engagement and education – and eventually cure HIV.

-Several Scientific Working Groups have received pilot funding from the Center for AIDS Research to develop new interdisciplinary collaborative scientific projects with a goal to apply for extramural funding in the near future.
+Several Collaborative Project Teams have received pilot funding from the Center for AIDS Research to develop new interdisciplinary collaborative scientific projects with a goal to apply for extramural funding in the near future.